TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.2-vm/_index.md

 ![Read IOPS datastore](2.4.2-fig-6.png)

 You can validate if snapshot causes the problem by comparing before and after snapshot.
-That’s exactly what I did below.
+That's exactly what I did below.
 Notice initially there was no snapshot.
 There was a snapshot briefly and you could see the effect immediately.
 When the snapshot was removed, the 2 lines overlaps 100% hence you only see 1 line.
 When we took the snapshot again, the read IOPS at datastore level is ***consistently*** higher.

 ![Read IOPS](2.4.2-fig-7.png)

-How I know that’s IOPS effect as the throughput is identical.
+How I know that's IOPS effect as the throughput is identical.
 The additional reads do not bring back any data.
 Using the same VM but at different time period, notice the throughput at both levels are identical.

 ![Reads IOPS - different time period](2.4.2-fig-8.png)